xacrimon/atoma/README.md

 A primary goal of this crate so to have a very rusty API and to have clear and simple source code.

+Please note that there are still many performance optimizations we have not implemented yet.

 Furthermore as made evident in the testing benchmarks flize is significantly less vulnerable hitting cases of unoptimized behaviour and unacceptable usage of memory than crossbeam-epoch.
 In our testing flize is much more consistent in resource usage than crossbeam-epoch.